Prevent Cross-Contamination in Restaurants With UV-C Light

 UV-C light is becoming a popular, cost-effective solution in eradicating pathogens and extending the shelf-life of food and beverages, saving you money.

 UV-C light is the perfect solution to combating mold and mildew in walk-in freezers.
-Remember, moisture is a mold’s best friend.
+Remember, moisture is mold’s best friend.
 So, depending on what you’re storing, controlling the humidity level may not be enough.
 A UV-C light installed in your walk-in freezer is your go-to solution without affecting and wasting the food around it.

 2. UV Light Sanitizes Food Contact Surfaces

-Did you know that dirty surfaces are one of the most common safety violations filed against restaurants.
+Did you know that dirty surfaces are one of the most common safety violations filed against restaurants?

-3. UV Light Reduces Dependency on Chemicals
+3. UV Light Reduces Dependency on Toxic Chemicals

 As mentioned earlier, UV-C light disinfects spaces throughout the restaurant that has been touched by it.
-This method is much easier and 99.99% more effective than rigorous cleaning with bleach, soap, and other chemical products.
+This method is much easier and 99.99% more effective than rigorous cleaning with bleach, soap, water, and other chemical products.